SineQunNon/SineQunNon/README.md

 ## Jinu Park the SineQuaNon

-23.08.20 ~ \n
+23.08.20 ~
-I decided to become a Data Engineer
+Pave the way for myself to be a Data Engineer

-I am the Masterpiece of Data Engineer in the Making

 ##수정중